Ted Smout Memorial Bridge

 The Ted Smout Memorial Bridge is a 2.74 kilometre-long road and pedestrian bridge in Brisbane, Australia, and the third such bridge to cross Hays Inlet in Bramble Bay (the first crossing being the demolished Hornibrook Bridge).
 It is located 30 metres to the east of the Houghton Highway (which provides the northbound lanes), providing 3 southbound traffic lanes and a bi-directional pedestrian and bicycle path.
 It connects the Redcliffe suburb of Clontarf with the Brisbane suburb of Brighton, and was opened by the then-Queensland Premier Anna Bligh on 11 July 2010.

-The Ted Smout Memorial Bridge (and the adjacent Houghton bridge) were Australia's second longest bridges until 27 March 2013, when the Macleay River Bridge opened in Kempsey, NSW.
+The Ted Smout Memorial Bridge (and the adjacent Houghton bridge) were Australia's longest bridges until 27 March 2013, when the Macleay River Bridge opened in Kempsey, NSW.

 The bridge consists of 78 spans, each 35 m long.
 The cost of the bridge was A$315 million.
 It was built 4 m higher than the Houghton bridge, in order to improve its resilience to storm surges.
 It is the first bridge in Australia designed to withstand Hurricane Katrina-type cyclonic events.
 It is also possibly the only Australian bridge which may have to deal with shallow water storm surge.